 Make Images Light and Animations Scarce

 As important as visuals can be for learner knowledge retention, too much of a good thing, in this case, can sabotage your learners’ engagement.
 High-resolution images and trendy page transition animations might be stunning, but they can create a slew of problems when they appear on a mobile screen.
-Some animations (such as advanced CSS animations) can’t be viewed on certain browsers, while others (like Flash) may behave in vastly different ways depending on the generation of your users’ device.
+Some animations (such as advanced CSS animations) can’t be viewed on certain browsers, while others (like Flash) may behave in vastly different ways depending on the generation of the user’s device.

 Finding a Mobile-Friendly LMS Service